32625qkaic/A-CycleUN/README.md

 # A-CycleUN
-The code for A-CycleUN in ``Attention Cycle-consistent Universal Network for More Universal Domain Adaptation'' will be avaliable soon.
+The code for A-CycleUN in ``Attention Cycle-consistent Universal Network for More Universal Domain Adaptation'' will be available soon.